Useful Documents

 Maths

 In Maths, our aim is to improve maths fluency, reasoning and problem solving.
 We do this through concrete, pictorial and abstract models.
-In Spring 1, pupils will be developing their knowledge of measurement, focusing on length, mass and volume.
-The pupils will be measuring the length of various objects and converting the measurements into different units of measure for example: metres into centimetres and centimeters into millimetres.
+In Summer 1, pupils will begin with statistics.
+They will learn how to create and interpret picture and bar graphs.
+Next pupils will explore fractions, starting with equivalent fractions and looking at simplifying fractions before comparing fractions with different denominators.
 They will then learn to apply this knowledge to reasoning and problem solving by utilising the QUACK method (please ask your children what this means).
 Please encourage your child to practice their times tables at home, in order to aid them with this, your child can use Times Table Rockstars and the maths area on Purple Mash.
 All website links can be located on the Website Star above.

 Science

-In Science, we will learn about 'Rocks and Soils'.
-We will explore what rocks are and how they are formed.
-They will carry out various investigations to understand how scientists categorise rocks.
-By the end of the unit, pupils will become rock detectives and compare and contrast different rocks.
-Children will be expected to work scientifically by setting up simple practical enquiries including comparative and fair tests, making careful observations and using scientific evidence to answer questions.
+In Science, we will learn about biology specifically 'Plants'.
+They will know the function of the parts of a flowering plant and describe the life cycle of flowering plants.
+At the end of the unit, pupils will use their knowledge to create a fact book all about plants.
+Children will be expected to work scientifically by setting up simple practical enquiries including comparative and fair tests, making careful observations and recording findings using simple scientific language, drawings, labelled diagrams and tables.
 Please encourage your child to learn their knowledge organiser which will assist them with their weekly quizzes.

 History